Don't Let Your Permissions be Hijacked!

 At least when it comes to protecting your sysadmin permissions, but you may also have to consider attacks against db_owner, which I discuss later in the chapter.

-If the operation requires that you retrieve data from other databases or linked servers, this is not going to work once you have issued the above.
-I would suggest that the best in such a situation is to read data from these sources into temp tables before downgrading your permissions and only bracket the actual updates with EXECUTE AS USER + REVERT.
-As long as you are only selecting data, there is no attack surface.
+If the operation requires that you retrieve data from other databases or linked servers, this is not going to work once you have impersonated dbo, since you are sandboxed into the database.
+I would suggest that the best in such a situation is to read data from these sources into temp tables before accessing the user database and downgrading your permissions.
+You may get the idea to join with the tables in the target database to reduce the size of these temp tables, but don't do that.
+As we shall learn later, a mere SELECT on a table can be a threat.

 A variation is that the B admin tells you that he has created a schema for you and given you CONTROL on that schema, so that you can create the tables and dump the data there.
 In this case, the sneaky B admin has added the evil code to a DDL trigger.
 And you will never be able to tell if there are any DDL triggers in the database with the permissions you have.

 So how do you defend yourself?
 The answer is again EXECUTE AS USER.
-But you don't have permissions to impersonate dbo in database B, so whom do you impersonate?
-Answer: yourself.
+But you don't have the permission to impersonate dbo in database B, so whom do you impersonate?
+Answer: yourself!
 Say that your login is DOMAIN\AdminForDB_A.
 You first extract all data you need into temp tables.
-When it is time to write data to database B, you issue this command:
+When it is time to work in database B, you issue this command:

 By making your security context not trusted, you have renounced yourself of all access outside database B, including your own database, and no trigger can hijack your permissions.
 As I discussed in the previous chapter, there is one exception to this: database B may be marked as TRUSTWORTHY and this is nothing you have control over.
 However, you can check the column is_trustworthy_on in sys.databases for database B, and would it be set, it is time to discuss alternate solutions with the B admin – don't trust a trustworthy database!